deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Of course, lying on the nice cool mat for the next fifty years sounded pretty good, too...

 Adam’s big smiling brick-face suddenly appeared in Julian’s field of view.
 “Right!
 Good match you two!
-Now get up, let’s see how three are coming along!”
+Now get up, let’s see how you three are coming along!”

 Tiny and Julian groaned and stumbled back up to their feet, helping each other stand tall.
 All in all...it was a good day.
 Adam was on a month-long “staycation” to hang out, spend time with his wife and child, and probably work vigorously on the next one, too.
 He was also using all that free time to train like the insane freak that he was, and inflict a small taste of that insanity on his friends.
 Yesterday it had been a literal day-long event with Daar, who was lately spending a lot of time on Cimbrean.
 Today though, Julian, Hoeff, and Walsh were Adam’s playthings.